usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 You are comfortable entering commands on the command line.
 For installation, you want a `bash` shell if available.
 On Windows, both WSL (Ubuntu) and Git Bash have been found to work.
 If you cannot use `bash`, the setup can be done by hand (downloading and unpacking a package from SourceForge).

-After installation, subsequent work on Windows does not require `bash` unless you choose to use it â€“ a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).
+After installation, subsequent work on Windows does not require `bash` unless you choose to use it – a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).
 Mac and Linux (and WSL) users can continue to use `bash`.

 ## Resources

 The setup script is a `bash` script: [./setup.sh](../../../setup.sh), to be run with no arguments.

-For XProc runtime -- to execute pipelines -- use either of the scripts [./xp3.sh](../../../xp3.sh) (under `bash`) or [./xp3.bat](../../../xp3.bat) (for Windows).
+For XProc runtime — to execute pipelines — use either of the scripts [./xp3.sh](../../../xp3.sh) (under `bash`) or [./xp3.bat](../../../xp3.bat) (for Windows).
 These scripts are used for all pipelines (basically, for everything) unless otherwise noted.

 The following pipelines will be run.
 They are described in top-level [README](../../../README.md) documentation and the expected places.